mrocklin/blog/_posts/work/2018-01-31-credit-models-with-dask.md

 ## The Problem

 When applying for a loan, like a credit card, mortgage, auto loan, etc., we want to estimate the likelihood of default and the profit (or loss) to be gained.
 Those models are composed of a complex set of equations that depend on each other.
 There can be hundreds of equations each of which could have up to 20 inputs and yield 20 outputs.
-That is a lot of information to keep track of and we want to avoid manually keeping track of the dependencies.
-We want to avoid messy code like the following Python function:
+That is a lot of information to keep track of!
+We want to avoid manually keeping track of the dependencies, as well as messy code like the following Python function:

 ```python
 def final_equation(inputs):